egkristi/llm-langgraph/README.md

 # Limit to a single round of discussion (no back-and-forth between agents)
 python src/chat_cli.py --max-rounds 1 "What is quantum computing?"
 ```

+The CLI supports all the features available in the web UI, including:

+* Positional arguments for questions (no need for the `--question` flag)
+* Custom agent selection with `--agents` parameter
+* Maximum discussion rounds control with `--max-rounds`
+* Consensus mode with the `--consensus` flag
+* Interactive conversations with `--interactive`

+For detailed usage examples and all available options, see the [CHAT_CLI_USAGE.md](CHAT_CLI_USAGE.md) documentation.

 ### Convenience Scripts